Oliver Hermanus: Living

 In October 2020, it was announced that Hermanus would direct Living, his first non-South African film, starring Bill Nighy and Aimee Lou Wood.
 The film's screenplay was written by the Japanese–British author Kazuo Ishiguro and is an adaptation of the 1952 Japanese film Ikiru.
-Living premiered at the 2022 Sundance Film Festival. and screened 2022 Venice Film Festival.
+Living premiered at the 2022 Sundance Film Festival. and screened at the 2022 Venice Film Festival.
 The film received a number of accolades, including British Independent Film Award and British Academy Film Award nominations, as well as multiple acting nominations for Nighy.
 Nighy and Ishiguro then received Academy Award nominations in the acting and adapted screenplay categories respectively, making Living Hermanus' first film to receive Academy Award nominations.

 The History of Sound

 At the end of October 2021, it was announced Hermanus would adapt Ben Shattuck's short story starring Josh O'Connor and Paul Mescal.
 Hermanus had developed the script for The History of Sound with Shattuck himself during COVID-19 lockdown.

-The film had its world premiere at the main competition of the 2025 Cannes Film Festival, where it was nominated for the Palme d'Or, marking Hermanus first film to do so.
+The film had its world premiere at the main competition of the 2025 Cannes Film Festival, where it was nominated for the Palme d'Or, marking Hermanus's first film to do so.

 Television

-For his first television project, Hermanus directed and executive produced Mary & George, a miniseries starring Julianne Moore as Mary Villiers, Countess of Buckingham for Sky Studios in the UK and AMC in the US.
+For his first television project, Hermanus directed and executive produced Mary & George, a 2024 miniseries starring Julianne Moore as Mary Villiers, Countess of Buckingham for Sky Studios in the UK and AMC in the US.